asahala/BabyLemmatizer/README.md

 # Performance

 By using all relevant data from Oracc and a 80/10/10 train/dev/test sets.
 1st Bab = all first millennium Babylonian texts.
+Full evaluation will be reported in a 2023 publication.

 ![alt text](https://www.mv.helsinki.fi/home/asahala/img/summary2.png)